A school wide biking initiative for Old Greenwich School families

 How will routes and meet-up points work?

-Neighborhood cohorts will share a meet-up plan led by the neighborhood Captain.
+Neighborhood cohorts will share a meet-up plan led by the parent chaperone.
 Details will be sent to families who sign up.

 Questions?